lsst-sitcom/sitcomtn-025/index.rst

 Watcher
 '''''''

-The `Watcher CSC <https://ts-watcher.lsst.io/>`_ monitors control components listening for data that signals an alarm to the observer.
 The Watcher CSC <https://ts-watcher.lsst.io/>_ monitors data from multiple sources and publishes alarm events to DDS depending on predefined conditions.
 Although it is currently fed mainly with DDS data published by CSCs, it does has the capability to listen to other external data streams.
 Alarms are composed by a set of "rules" that are defined and added to the application software package.